-Enoblituzumab is a humanized antibody directed at B7-H3, a member of the B7 family of T cell checkpoint regulators.
-B7-H3 is a promising immuno-oncology drug target as it is widely expressed across multiple tumor types and plays a key role in regulating immune response against cancers.
-Increasing pre-clinical and clinical evidence suggests that antibodies targeting the two T cell checkpoint molecules-B7-H3 and PD-1-work synergistically in treating cancer.
-Given B7-H3's critical role, enoblituzumab has a wide range of cancer applications as either a monotherapy or in combination with PD-1 therapies.
-At the molecular level, enoblituzumab is engineered to possess an enhanced anti-tumor ADCC function and is at the forefront in global clinical development.
-Originally developed by MacroGenics, enoblituzumab has been evaluated in multiple clinical trials as a monotherapy or in combination with CTLA-4 or PD-1 therapies in patients with B7-H3-expressing cancers.
-Enoblituzumab is also being evaluated in a neoadjuvant Phase 2 study as a single agent in patients with intermediate and high-risk localized prostate cancer.
-The clinical studies so far have shown that enoblituzumab is well-tolerated, and it increased CD8 T cell infiltration in tumors with more focused T cell repertoires in patients treated with enoblituzumab as a monotherapy.
-Recent clinical studies conducted by MacroGenics indicate that combination therapy with enoblituzumab and pembrolizumab correlates with preliminary anti-tumor effects in recurrent or metastatic squamous cell carcinoma of the head and neck ("SCCHN") and non-small cell lung cancer ("NSCLC").
-We recently acquired the development and commercial rights of enoblituzumab from MacroGenics for Greater China.
-We expect to submit an IND application in 2020 for a registrational trial or a Phase 2 trial after receiving NMPA pre-IND consultation comments.
-As more clinical and pre-clinical data become available, further clinical trials will be planned together with MacroGenics to extend enoblituzumab to
+Enoblituzumab is an investigational, humanized, Fc-optimized monoclonal antibody directed at B7-H3, a member of the B7 family of immune regulators.
+B7-H3 is a promising immuno-oncology target as it is widely expressed across multiple tumor types, minimally expressed on normal tissues and is believed to play a key role in regulating immune response against cancers.
+Increasing pre-clinical and clinical evidence suggests that B7-H3 antibody and PD-1 antibody may work in concert to elicit an optimal T cell activation for the treatment of a variety of cancers.
+The expression of B7-H3 has been shown to be associated with adverse clinical features and negative outcomes in various solid tumors.
+Together, these observations suggest that enoblituzumab has a wide potential range of cancer applications as either a monotherapy or in combination with PD-1 therapies or small molecule drugs.

+At the molecular level, enoblituzumab is engineered to possess an enhanced anti-tumor ADCC function.
+Originally developed by MacroGenics, enoblituzumab has been or is currently being evaluated in clinical trials as a monotherapy or in combination with CTLA-4 or PD-1 therapies in patients with B7-H3-expressing cancers.
+Enoblituzumab has also been evaluated in a neoadjuvant Phase 2 study as a single agent in patients with intermediate and high-risk localized prostate cancer.
+The clinical studies so far have shown that enoblituzumab is well-tolerated, with enoblituzumab monotherapy treatment demonstrating increased CD8 T-cell infiltration in tumors with more focused T-cell repertoires.
+Clinical studies conducted by MacroGenics indicate that combination therapy with enoblituzumab and pembrolizumab resulted in anti-tumor activity on recurrent or metastatic squamous cell carcinoma of the head and neck ("SCCHN") and non-small cell lung cancer ("NSCLC").